SamZorSec/Arilux_AL-LC0X/README.md

 The firmware will publish a [MQTT Last Will and Testament](http://www.hivemq.com/blog/mqtt-essentials-part-9-last-will-and-testament) at `rgb(w/ww)/<chipid>/status`.
 When the device successfully connects it will publish `alive` to that topic and when it disconnects `dead` will automatically be published.

-#### Discovery

-This firmware supports [Home Assistant's MQTT discovery functionality](https://home-assistant.io/docs/mqtt/discovery/), added in 0.38.
-This allows for instant setup and use of your device without requiring any manual configuration in Home Assistant.
-There are a few one time steps that you need to take to get this working.

-1. Add `discovery: true` to your `mqtt` configuration in Home Assistant, if it isn't there already.
-2. In your Ardunino libraries folder, find PubSubClient and open PubSubClient.h for editing.
-Change `MQTT_MAX_PACKET_SIZE` to 512.
-3. Uncomment the `HOME_ASSISTANT_MQTT_DISCOVERY` and `HOME_ASSISTANT_MQTT_DISCOVERY_PREFIX` definitions in your `config.h` file.
-  - You can change the discovery prefix (default is `homeassistant`) by changing `HOME_ASSISTANT_MQTT_DISCOVERY_PREFIX`.
-    Make sure this matches your Home Assistant MQTT configuration.
-4. Upload the firmware once more after making the previous changes.

-From now on your device will announce itself to Home Assistant with all of the proper configuration information.

 ### Configuration for Home Assistant
 configuration.yaml
 ```yaml